Mastering Growth Portfolios: Balance Risk and Reward Like a Pro

 -

 Core-satellite approach: Maintain a core of diversified holdings (e.g., low-cost index funds) while allocating a portion to high-conviction picks.
-This strategy, often recommended by Motley Fool Stock Advisor (see our review), allows for a balance of stability and growth potential.
+This strategy, often recommended by Motley Fool Stock Advisor (in-depth review), allows for a balance of stability and growth potential.

 -